gbmhunter/blog/content/pages/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/_index.md

-{{< figure src="/images/electronics-teardowns-cavro-xl3000/usb-serial-port-for-rs-485-converter-in-device-manager.png" caption="When installing a USB-to-RS485/422 converter, it installs a virtual COM port under the Device Manager in Windows." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-teardowns-cavro-xl3000/usb-serial-port-for-rs-485-converter-in-device-manager.png" caption="When installing a USB-to-RS485/422 converter, it installs a virtual COM port under the Device Manager in Windows."  width="500px" >}}

-{{< figure src="/images/electronics-teardowns-cavro-xl3000/dip-switch-sw2-configuration-cavro-xl3000-syringe-pump.png" caption="The DIP switch settings for SW2 on the XL-3000 syringe pump" caption-position="bottom" width="300px" >}}
+{{< figure src="/images/electronics-teardowns-cavro-xl3000/dip-switch-sw2-configuration-cavro-xl3000-syringe-pump.png" caption="The DIP switch settings for SW2 on the XL-3000 syringe pump"  width="300px" >}}